‘Pray It Away’? The Effects Of Spiritual Bypassing

 However, without working through difficult human emotions and experiences, this elevated perspective becomes a mask we put on to distract us (and others) from the messy reality of how we feel inside.

-Without connecting with our emotions and dealing compassionately with the pieces of ourselves that suffering, we are not truly achieving a higher state of mind.
+Without connecting with our emotions and dealing compassionately with the pieces of ourselves that are suffering, we are not truly achieving a higher state of mind.

 Before You Go…

 I wrote this post for anyone who has been told their faith or belief is weak because they are struggling with mental health concerns.
 The truth is that prayer and spiritual practice are one piece of our mental health journey.
 For many of my clients, faith and trust in the plan of a higher power is THE most important part of their healing.